-- 10.3 Private hire operators must keep a record of all bookings invited or accepted in line with Section 56 of the Local Government (Miscellaneous Provisions) Act 1976
+- 10.3 Private hire operators must keep a record of all bookings invited or accepted in accordance with s.56 of the Local Government (Miscellaneous Provisions) Act 1976

 - 10.4 The Council requires all operators to keep the records below, either electronically or in some other form approved by the Council.
 Records must be kept for 12 months.

 - 10.5 The following must be recorded before the commencement of the journey:

 - The time and date of booking

 - The name and address of the hirer/passenger

 - Fare quoted

 - How the booking was made

 - The date and time of the journeys start

 - The point of pick up and the destination

-- Name and Licence number of driver
+- Name and licence number of the driver

 - Vehicle used in booking, registration mark and plate number

-- If the journey was sub contracted
+- Whether the journey was subcontracted

 - If booked by phone, the call handler associated with the booking

 - Additional requirements (including assistance dogs & wheelchairs)

 - 10.6 The operator shall not operate any vehicle as a private hire vehicle unless:

-- a current vehicle licence issued by the Lichfield District Council is in force; and
+- a current vehicle licence issued by the Council is in force; and

-- the driver holds a current driver's licence issued by the Lichfield District Council
+- the driver holds a current driver's licence issued by the Council

 - 10.7 Operators must store the following details of their drivers:

 - Name

-- Date of Birth
+- Date of birth

-- Driving Licence details
+- Driving licence details

 - Address

 - Contact details

 - Operators call sign

-- LDC driver licence number
+- Driver private hire or hackney carriage licence number

 - 10.8 Operators must store the following details of their vehicles:

-- Private Hire or Hackney Carriage vehicle licence number
+- Private hire or hackney carriage vehicle licence number

 - Make

 - Model

-- Vehicle Registration
+- Vehicle registration mark

-- Wheelchair accessibility
+- Wheelchair access provision

-- 10.9 Operators must store records of all jobs that are subcontracted including contact details of the company the job was sub-contracted to.
+- 10.9 Operators must store records of all jobs that are subcontracted including contact details of the company the job was subcontracted to.

-- 10.10 All journey records must be submitted electronically to the Council on the final day of each calendar month.
-They must also be made available to the Council, constable or other relevant